 Here, the disabled person is aware of, and actively managing, the potentially negative effect of their WPA on their own professional reputation.
 This is important given the need for disabled people to maintain their independent ‘ideal worker’ status.

 Disabled people varied in their stance on the circumstances in which they would condone a WPA interacting with colleagues.
 Only one person was adamant that there should be no interaction, having observed that otherwise things ‘can get very messy’ [DP 8].
 Others were more inclined to think that there was often a ‘fine line’ to be judged by the WPA.
-Some people drew this line in terms of formal versus informal encounters, happy for their WPAs involved in the latter, for instance small talk in the office kitchen.
+Some people drew this line in terms of formal versus informal encounters, happy for their WPAs to be involved in the latter, for instance small talk in the office kitchen.
 Another emphasised the importance of recognising that their WPA will have thoughts and feelings in relation to the workplace stating that ‘they are not robots’ [DP 11].
 Less commonly, there was even more flexibility, with some involvement permitted in the more formal context, such as meetings.
 However this involved more nuanced, on-the-spot, judgement by the WPA, for example:

 ‘A big part of the complexity of the job for my PAs is working out the level of involvement they can and should have in a particular meeting.’
 [DP 2]